jtmonroe/AMPL-Syntax/README.md

 ## Known Issues

 Please test and edit.
-I just wanted to share code that I had made for anyone else who wanted to use it.
+I just wanted to share code that I had refactored for anyone else who wanted to use it.

 ## Release Notes